Margot Douaihy: Sister Holiday mystery series

 Douaihy's debut novel, Scorched Grace: A Sister Holiday Mystery, was published by Gillian Flynn Books in 2023.
 It is a crime mystery novel that follows "Sister Holiday, a chain-smoking, heavily tattooed, queer nun, puts her amateur sleuthing skills to the test."
-The novel was the first to be published under Gillian Flynn's imrpint; Flynn called the novel "a sneaky, dark thriller and a character study in a freight train of a murder mystery."
+The novel was the first to be published under Gillian Flynn's imprint; Flynn called the novel "a sneaky, dark thriller and a character study in a freight train of a murder mystery."
 Scorched Grace was published in French with HarperCollins France and in the UK with Pushkin Vertigo.
 The Sister Holiday audiobooks are narrated by Mara Wilson.

 Scorched Grace received numerous accolades, including a starred review by Publishers Weekly, which called it a "stunning fiction debut ... briskly plotted master class in character development."
 Scorched Grace was twice recognized by The New York Times, as a New York Times Book Review Editors’ Choice, and as a New York Times Best Crime Novel of the Year for 2023.
 The Guardian twice recognized Scorched Grace as one of the best crime and thriller novels of 2023.

 The sequel to Scorched Grace, titled Blessed Water: A Sister Holiday Mystery (Gillian Flynn Books, 2024), follows Sister Holiday on a second investigation in New Orleans beginning with the discovery of the body of a priest floating in the Mississippi River.
 Following its release in March 2024, Blessed Water received praise from several media outlets and writers organizations.
 The Center for Fiction described the book as "a literary treat".
 The Times described the book as "powerful," noting that it "plumbs the depth of human cruelty."
 Publishers Weekly described Blessed Water as a "deliriously enjoyable, relentlessly plotted adventure" noting that the Sister Holiday series "continues to impress".
 Blessed Water was named a New York Times Best Crime Novels of 2024.

-A third installment in the mystery series, Divine Ruin, is scheduled to be published in January 2026.
+A third installment in the mystery series, Divine Ruin, was published in January 2026.
 Gillian Flynn calls the novel "fearlessly inspired."
+A starred review by Publishers Weekly called it a "crackling third installment" Divine Ruin was named a January 2026 Indie Next selection by the American Booksellers Association.